RestorationsSOS.com - Fire and Water Damage Restoration

 Porous materials such as upholstered furniture made of pressed particle materials must be cleaned, disinfected and completely dried.
 Monitor these items for several days for any growth and odors - if any mold develops, discard the item or seek professional help.

 If the surfaces you are cleaning are dry, lightly mist them with water before cleaning the mold.
-Wetting mold is important to prevent it from drying as dry mold spores have a better chance of becoming airborne during the cleaning process.
+Wetting mold is important to prevent it from having a better chance of becoming airborne during the cleaning process.

 Thoroughly clean all surfaces in the area including surfaces that do not have any visible mold on them, since mold spores can be invisible and remain dormant for months.